-Once you’ve been diagnosed with periodontitis, Dr. Shana Franco is will construct a treatment plan depending on the severity of the disease.
+Once you’ve been diagnosed with periodontitis, Our dentist will construct a treatment plan depending on the severity of the disease.

 First, your teeth and teeth’ roots would be cleaned thoroughly through a procedure called scaling and planning.
 That will eliminate tissues that have gotten damaged and infections in the future.

 Your dentist in Pompano Beach would also check your gum pockets to know how deep they have gotten.
 If plaques are stuck inside your gum pockets, flap surgery can remove the accumulated plaques inside the gum pockets.
 Flap surgery involves pulling the gums away from the teeth to remove the plaques and then sewing them back tightly.